The County needs 50 volunteers to help!

 Winter Nights Family Shelter

-is still in operation, and is an essential service to the families they serve. https://cccwinternights.org outlines how to contribute.
-Congregations are still hosting and providing breakfast and lunch, but dinners are being catered in to decrease contact with volunteers.
+has closed its Family Shelter & Parking Lot Program operation for the season. https://cccwinternights.org outlines how to contribute.
+All meals are being provided or being catered in to decrease contact with volunteers.
 Below is a letter from the Winter Nights Executive Team:

 How Winter Nights is coping with the shelter in place order